detky/PowerArray/README.md

 **What can PowerArray do for you?**

-How many time you need to find out what is doing this code?
+To see it by yourself, please check how many time you need to find out what is doing this code:

 ```javascript
 var result = [];